orbisgis/geoclimate/docs/README.md

 The Geoclimate chain is made up of the 3 following modules:

-### Input data preparation
+### M1 - Input data preparation

 The user chooses the data set of his choice and ensures that the information present corresponds to the ***Geoclimate input data model*** described ![](./images/icons/arrow.png) [here](./input_data/INPUT_DATA_MODEL.md).

-### Formating and quality control
+### M2 - Formating and quality control

 The prepared data provided by the user, according to the input model, are controlled and enriched on the basis of pre-established rules.
+The resulting layers will be used in "M3".

-### Geoindicators and LCZ's production
+### M3 - Geoindicators and LCZ's production

-The data are processed automatically, without user intervention, and the resulting layers are provided.
+The data are processed automatically, without user intervention, and the resulting layers are provided ([See](#Resulting-layers)).